thuehn/PowQuty/README.md

 ### Supporters and Developers
 - Nadmin el Sayed from TU-Berlin
-- Stefan Venz from HFT Berlin
+- Stefan Venz from HTW Berlin
 - Thomas Huehn from TU-Berlin

 ### How to reference to PowQuty ?